Netzero - Powerwall Automation

 EV charging without discharging the Powerwall

-Example with Tesla Wall Connector:
+Example with Tesla Wall Connector, Tesla vehicle, or OCCP-compatible EV charger:

-Rule: When vehicle charging starts: Set backup reserve to the current state of charge (preserve Powerwall charge).
+When vehicle charging starts: Set backup reserve to the current state of charge (preserve Powerwall charge).

-Rule: When vehicle charging stops: Set backup reserve to: 20%.
+When vehicle charging stops: Set backup reserve to: 20%.

 Example with a different EV charger:

-Rule: When home usage drops below 8 kW: Set backup reserve to: 20%.
+When home usage drops below 8 kW: Set backup reserve to: 20%.

 Combining Time-Based Control with Self-Powered mode